The purpose and objectives of the National Telehealth Service are to:

 Data is accessible and owned by the Ministry of Health

 Links to marketing activities

-The Service embraces six key principles.
+The Service embraces six key principles. .
 These principles flow through to the objectives, outputs and outcomes to be achieved by the National Telehealth Service, as set out in the diagram below.

 The right thing to do is the easiest thing to do for users and providers